Supply Chain Management

 Educational activities for sustainable procurement

-We also incorporate goals related to contribution to sustainable procurement (stable procurement) into personnel evaluations of procurement and logistics staff, and conduct guidance and training on topics including management of progress toward the goals.
+We incorporate goals related to “contribution to sustainable procurement (stable procurement)” into the personnel performance evaluations of procurement and logistics staff, and manage their progress as part of their guidance and training.
+We also solicit improvement proposals related to sustainable procurement activities and award outstanding suggestions.

 Addressing conflict minerals